grego02/IPFS-Medical-Certificates/README.md

 npm start
 ```

-6. Setting the different accounts (medical company, doctor and patient) as current connected account in the metamask wallet, you will see the different screens mentioned above.
+6. Loggin into different account types (medical company, doctor and patient) in the metamask wallet, will show you the different screens as mentioned above.
-Connect to the system with doctor's account, and upload the image: assets/example.png
+Log into the system with doctor's account, and upload the image: assets/example.png
 Copy the id that appears after path:

 ![Example](assets/doctor.png)

-7. Connect to the system with patient's account.
+7. Log in  with patient's account.
 Enter the ID obtained in the previous step.
-You'll see the image, retrieved from IPFS.
+You will see the image, retrieved from IPFS.